To view other videos, please click below for

 With proper awareness and education, we can go about

-Not afraid to tell people we are living with HIV and talking about
+Unafraid, we can tell people we are living with HIV, talking about

 HIV, or conversations about safe sex.
 Letting go of the fear,

-we can all talk to our family and friends, and co-workers we discuss
+we can talk with our family and friends and to co-workers with whom we discuss

-our personal lives with.
+our personal lives.
 Our employer can know health related

 information.
-And, if need be, we can ask for help and receive
+If need be, we can ask for help and receive

 help!
-We can also eliminate false perceptions and judgments that
+Also, we can eliminate false perceptions and judgments that

 These years spent cohabiting with HIV have taught

-I searched for and learned about alternative and complimentary
+I searched for and learned about alternative and complementary

 therapies and incorporated them into my life.
 I chose a healthy

-feel, and what I put into my body.
-I exercised my mind and spirit,
+feel and for what I put into my body.
+I exercised my mind and spirit

 and my physical body.
 I learned the power of faith and prayer